MicrosoftDocs/quantum-docs/articles/install-command-line-qdk.md

 1. Initialize conda for your preferred shell with the `conda init` command.
 The steps below are tailored to your operating system:

     **(Windows)** Open an Anaconda Prompt by searching for it in the start menu.
-Then run the initialization command for your shell, e.g. `conda init powershell cmd.exe` will set up both the Windows PowerShell and Command Prompt for you.
+Then run the initialization command for your shell, for example, `conda init powershell cmd.exe` will set up both the Windows PowerShell and Command Prompt for you.
 You can then close this prompt.

     > [!IMPORTANT]
     > To work with PowerShell, conda will configure a startup script to run whenever you launch a PowerShell instance.
 By default, the script's execution will be blocked on Windows, and requires modifying the PowerShell execution policy with the following command (executed from within PowerShell):